QualiTorque/qualitorque.github.io/docs/getting-started/Service Accounts.md

 1. Create an IAM OIDC provider for your cluster ([Instructions](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)).

-2. Create an IAM role on the target account, to be assumed by the service account on the source cluster. ([Instructions](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html)).
+2. Create an IAM role to be assumed by the service account. ([Instructions](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html)).

 3. Associate the IAM role to a service account on your cluster ([Instructions​](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html)).